bsycorp/inkfish/README.md

 from ...
 acl [METHOD,METHOD2] <url-regex>
 acl ...
+bypass <host:port>
+bypass ...
 ```

 Blank lines and comments (lines starting with `#`) are ignored.
-The "from" lines gate entry into the ACL.
+The `from` lines gate entry into the ACL.
 The <user> may be specified as:

 * `user:foo` - Identifies a client who will supply a proxy-authorization header with a username of `foo`.
 * `tag:foo` - Identifies a client whose cloud metadata (e.g. instance ProxyUser tag in AWS) is `foo`.
 * `ANONYMOUS` - Identifies a user or system which does not supply a proxy-authorization header and
                does not have any identifying metadata tags.

+The `acl` directive is used to permit requests according to a URL white-list.
+You may optionally specify
+one or more methods in the ACL, causing only requests made with one of the listed methods to match the
+ACL.
+Typical "whole-host" acls look like:

+* `acl ^http(s)?://foo\.com/`

+Note that it is generally an error to forget the trailing `/`, as this will cause the regular expression
+to match things like `https://foo.com.au/evilthing` as well as the intended domain `https://foo.com/`.
+Similarly, it is usually an error to forget to escape dots with backslashes as this can also cause
+unintended matches.

+The `bypass` directive used to disable TLS MITM for specific hosts.
+The "host:port" portion of the
+request is matched directly against the client's CONNECT request.
+For example:

+* `bypass my-super-bucket.ap-southeast-2.amazonaws.com:443`

+You must specify the port in the bypass target.
+The bypass target is not a regular expression and
+must match exactly.

 ## Metadata lookup